amikos-tech/chromadb-data-pipes/README.md

 # About

+> WARNING: This is still work in progress

 Python utility to import HF datasets to Chroma DB as well as export Chroma DB collections to HF datasets.

 ## Installation